jaf7/Eloquent-JS-practice/README.md

 #### Purpose
 * Keep a record of code written while reading Eloquent Javascript.
 To return to, think through, refactor, learn from.

-* Work on building a foundational understanding
+* Work on building a foundational understanding of JavaScript.